EpiEvoSoftware/original_pipeline/README.md

       conda activate e3SIM
       ```

-  4. Install R and R packages (ONLY Required for MacOS). \
+  4. Install R and R packages (ONLY Required for MacOS).
+Note that R has to be directly callable without the full path (test by running `Rscript -v`)  \
       Download and install R from here: https://cran.r-project.org/.
 After successful installation of R, run the following command one by one to install required R packages.
         ```sh
         R
         install.packages("phylobase")
         install.packages("ape")
         install.packages("ggplot2")
+        install.packages("R.utils")
         install.packages("data.table")

         if (!require("BiocManager", quietly = TRUE))